PRIVACY POLICY

 We use the service called Google Tag Manager from “Google”.
 Through this service, website tags can be managed via an interface.
 The service does not set any cookies and does not collect any personal data itself.

-The Google Tag Manager takes care of loading other components, which in turn may collect data, but does not access this data.
-If a deactivation has been made at the domain or cookie level, this remains in place for all tracking tags that are implemented with Google Tag Manager.
+Google Tag Manager takes care of loading other components, which in turn may collect data, but does not access this data.
+If a deactivation has been made at the domain or cookie level, it remains in place for all tracking tags implemented with Google Tag Manager.

-For more information on Google Tag Manager, please see Google’s privacy policy at:
+For more information about Google Tag Manager, see Google’s privacy policy at:

 https://support.google.com/tagmanager/answer/9323295?hl=de